mouseorcleg/Inspo/README.md

 </details>

-## 📝 Credits and acknowledgementsIn the development of this app, the Harvard Art Museum API with its brilliant [documentation](https://github.com/harvardartmuseums/api-docs) was a valuable resource.
+## 📝 Credits and acknowledgements

+In the development of this app, the Harvard Art Museum API with it's brilliant [documentation](https://github.com/harvardartmuseums/api-docs) was a valuable resource.

 The guidance provided by my mentor, [@togramago](https://github.com/togramago), was instrumental in ensuring the success of this project, from setting the task to reviewing the code and keeping me on track.